Shmilowitz/PythonIMDbExercise/README.md

 Questions
 -------
-1. Create histograms of rating, year, length and length of title
-2. Create a graph showing both year and amount of movies made.
+__1. Create histograms of rating, year, length and length of title__ __2.
+Create a graph showing both year and amount of movies made.__
-3. Make a scatter-plot with year and length of movies.
+__3. Make a scatter-plot with year and length of movies.
 (Try to find clusters and explain them.
-Wild guesses are accepted)
-4. Create a median line for the scatter-plot made in Question 3
-5. Make a scatter plot of: Length,year and if the movie is animated or not.
-Explain the connections between the different axis.
+Wild guesses are accepted)__ __4.
+Create a median line for the scatter-plot made in Question 3__ __5.
+Make a scatter plot of: Length,year and if the movie is animated or not.
+Explain the connections between the different axis.__